X

 When planning your summer workplace wardrobe, consciously take a more modest approach.
 Even in the scorching summertime, keep these criteria in mind when making fashion choices for the office:

 Use Your Head.
 Those days of putting brightly colored streaks in your hair before heading out to a three-day music festival are behind you.
 Don’t do anything radical that can’t be undone before returning to the office on Monday.
-Loud hair colors or outrageous hairstyles will label you a wild child in the corporate world.
+Loud hair colors or outrageous hairstyles willyou a wild child in the corporate world.
 Meanwhile, pinning your tresses into a bun or elegant twist can do double duty by keeping you cool and giving you a neat, business-ready look.

 Also, take out those nose, eyebrow or lip piercings.
 With earrings, you’ll want to opt for small hoops or short dangles over long ones.
 True, office fashion tends toward the homogenized, but eyewear is one place you can show your fashion flair.
 Glasses wearers in many professions opt for the funky over the conservative.